|Quick Facts: Budget Analysts

-A bachelor’s degree is typically required to become a budget analyst.
+Budget analysts typically need a bachelor’s degree to enter the occupation.
 Courses in accounting, economics, and statistics are helpful.

-Employment of budget analysts is projected to grow 5 percent from 2020 to 2030, slower than the average for all occupations.
+Employment of budget analysts is projected to grow 3 percent from 2022 to 2032, about as fast as the average for all occupations.

-Despite limited employment growth, about 4,300 openings for budget analysts are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+About 3,600 openings for budget analysts are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 Explore resources for employment and wages by state and area for budget analysts.